 Beaches has 10 swimming pools onsite, not counting the private plunge pools at some of the villas.
 Between family pools, an adult infinity pool and more, there’s one to suit every sun-seeker’s style.
 Having sampled nearly all of them, I vote for the ones within Key West — small, secluded, and nearly deserted.
 Bliss!

 It’s hard to go hungry here.
 The property has 19 restaurants with themes that span the globe: Japanese, Southwestern, Italian and more.
-As with most all-inclusives, a lot of them serve buffet-style, and these are good overall, if a bit uneven.
+As with most all-inclusives, a lot of them serve buffet-style, and the fare is solid overall, if a bit uneven.
 The à la carte venues, though, shine.
-We loved the French fare at adults-only Le Petit Chateau and lingering over breakfast at the open-air Barefoot by the Sea, where you can kick off your flip-flops at the hostess stand.
+We loved the French cuisine at adults-only Le Petit Chateau and lingering over breakfast at the open-air Barefoot by the Sea, where you can kick off your flip-flops at the hostess stand.

 In addition to all the kids’ activities, there’s plenty going on for parents, from fitness classes to pampering at the Red Lane Spa.
 Still, don’t miss a chance to take an excursion and see a little more of the local area.
-My friend and I both had a blast on the catamaran cruise offered through Beaches partner Island Routes, which included snorkeling over a coral reef and a stop at a deserted island to hunt for shells and laze in the sun.
+We had a blast on the catamaran cruise offered through Beaches partner Island Routes, which included snorkeling over a coral reef and a stop at a deserted island to hunt for shells and laze in the sun.

 For a more meaningful outing, sign up to volunteer with the Sandals Foundation.
 We visited a local primary school on Providenciales to donate much-needed supplies and read to the children.
 Seeing their excitement melted all of our hearts, and it was a wonderful, relatable way for the kids in our group to grasp the idea of voluntourism.
 That’s a souvenir worth keeping!